Unit 6 - Practice Quiz

 45 A minimum phase function is a function where:

-B. Only poles are in the Left Half Plane.
+C. All poles and zeros are in the Left Half Plane.

-C. Only zeros are in the Left Half Plane.
+D. Only poles are in the Left Half Plane.

 46 Which of the following is NOT a property of an LC driving point impedance?